elastic/integrations/packages/azure_billing/docs/README.md

 #### Assign role

+Assign a role to the app registration depending on the scope you're interested in.

+If you want to collect billing metrics from a single subscription, you only need to assign the **Billing Reader** to the app registration on that subscription:

 1. In the [Azure Portal](https://portal.azure.com/), search for and select **Subscriptions**.
 1. Select the subscription to assign the application.
 1. Select **Access control (IAM)**.